Quick Answer

 For Modelo 303 and Modelo 130 or 131, the material here does not support a blanket filing rule.
 Keep the close process simple: verify the current official instructions for the exact model and period before you mark the quarter complete.

 Use this order every time: confirm whether the model applies this quarter, then handle the result.
-With this source set, a zero calculation by itself does not resolve filing status.
+A zero calculation by itself does not resolve filing status.

 As an internal documentation checklist (not a legal determination):